|Nutritional Guidelines (per serving)|

 Pat the scallops dry one more time and lay them down in the hot oil to sear.
 Do not move them for at least 2 minutes.
 Shake the pan a bit to see if they release themselves.
 Once they do, lift out and put on a plate, the seared side facing up.

-Once the scallops are all seared on one side, add the onions and ham and saute for 2-3 minutes, stirring often to pick up any stuck-on bits from the pan.
+Once the scallops are all seared on one side, add the onions and ham and sauté for 2 to 3 minutes, stirring often to pick up any stuck-on bits from the pan.

 Crumble the saffron over the pan, then add the parsley and sherry and stir well to combine.
 Return the scallops to the pan, seared side up.
 Make sure the scallops are resting on the pan, not on the onions.